Jack McPherson

 John 'Jack' McPherson is an Australian former rugby league footballer who played in the 1940s and 1950s.

 Playing career

-McPherson was a prop-forward for St. George and played four seasons with the club between 1945-1948, including the 1946 Grand Final.
+McPherson was a prop-forward for St. George and played four seasons with the club between 1945 and 1948, including the 1946 Grand Final.

-He did not play during the 1949 season, but returned in 1950 to play for Eastern Suburbs for two seasons between 1950-1951.
+He did not play during the 1949 season, but returned in 1950 to play for Eastern Suburbs for two seasons between 1950 and 1951.
 A highlight of McPherson's career was possibly his selection as a reserve for Australia for the third test against England in 1946, but he did not take the field.